 What is propranolol?

-Propranolol is used to treat a number of different conditions and related symptoms, such as:
+Propranolol is used to treat a number of different conditions and related symptoms.
+It is used:

 - to lower high blood pressure (hypertension)

-- to reduce heart rate in people with abnormally fast heart rhythms (arrhythmias)
+- to reduce irregular heart rate in people with abnormally fast or irregular heart rhythms (arrhythmias)

 - following a heart attack, to protect the heart